Energy Star: New Homes

 New homes or apartments that earn the Energy Star label have been verified to meet energy efficiency requirements set by U.S. EPA.
 Energy Star certified homes are at least 10% more efficient than homes built to code and achieve a 20% improvement on average, while providing homeowners with better quality, performance, and comfort.
 Nearly 1.9 million Energy Star certified homes and apartments have been certified to date.
 These high-performing homes can be found across the U.S. and include a complete thermal enclosure system, a high-efficiency heating, ventilation and cooling system, a comprehensive water management system, and energy-efficient lighting and appliances.
 Together, U.S. homeowners living in certified homes saved $360 million on their energy bills in 2016 alone.
-In 2020, ENERGY STAR separated single-family and multifamily construction types into their own programs: Single-Family New Construction (SFNC) and Multifamily New Construction (MFNC).
+In 2020, Energy Star separated single-family and multifamily construction types into their own programs: Single-Family New Construction (SFNC) and Multifamily New Construction (MFNC).

-A new tier of ENERGY STAR certification, called the ENERGY STAR NextGen Certified Homes and Apartments, will be launched in 2023.
-This new certification uses a baseline of the ENERGY STAR Single-Family and Multifamily certification, with additional requirements such as heat pump water heaters and EV-ready charging capabilities.
+A new tier of Energy Star certification, called the Energy Star NextGen Certified Homes and Apartments, will be launched in 2023.
+This new certification uses a baseline of the Energy Star Single-Family and Multifamily certification, with additional requirements such as heat pump water heaters and EV-ready charging capabilities.

 Energy performance ratings

 The Energy Star program has developed energy performance rating systems for several commercial and institutional building types and manufacturing facilities.
 These ratings, on a scale of 1 to 100, provide a means for benchmarking the energy efficiency of specific buildings and industrial plants against the energy performance of similar facilities.
 The ratings are used by building and energy managers to evaluate the energy performance of existing buildings and industrial plants.
 The rating systems are also used by EPA to determine if a building or plant can qualify to earn Energy Star recognition.

-For many types of commercial buildings, one can enter energy information into EPA's free online tool, Portfolio Manager, and it will calculate a score for one's building on a scale of 1–100.
-Buildings that score a 75 or greater may qualify for the Energy Star.
-Portfolio Manager is an interactive energy management tool that allows one to track and assess energy and water consumption across one's entire portfolio of buildings in a secure online environment.
-Whether one owns, manages, or holds properties for investment, Portfolio Manager can help one set investment priorities, identify under-performing buildings, verify efficiency improvements, and receive EPA recognition for superior energy performance.
-Portfolio Manager uses an automated benchmarking tool that can award Energy Star certification to buildings that have uploaded 12 months of consecutive energy usage data and received scores of 75 or above.

-In 2020 energystar.gov released an updated guide for verifying Energy Star certifications.
+In 2020 Energy Star released an updated guide for verifying Energy Star certifications.

 Energy Star ratings have been compared to other clean energy rating systems and green building certification systems such as those by independent firms like MiQ, or LEED certifications for office buildings.